Safe Harbour FAQsDownload PDF version

 On 9 March 2018 ASX released Guidance Note 8 Continuous Disclosure: Listing Rules 3.1 – 3.1B which states: “the fact that an entity’s directors are relying on the insolvent trading safe harbour to develop a course of action that may lead to a better outcome for the entity than an insolvent administration, in and of itself, is not something that ASX would generally require an entity to disclose.”

-Individual courses of action that are implemented as part of a restructuring plan may however need disclosure, for example the sale of a non-core asset or refinancing a debt facility.
+Individual courses of action that are implemented as part of a restructuring plan, however, may require disclosure, for example the sale of a non-core asset or refinancing a debt facility.

-Yes, the Board can all rely on the Safe Harbour protection, given they stay informed of the company’s financial position and take steps to prevent misconduct by officers and employees.
+Each director can rely on the Safe Harbour protections, so long as each director stays informed of the company’s financial position and take steps to prevent misconduct by officers and employees.

 If you have any further questions in regards to Safe Harbour, please feel free to contact us.